Fishbourne Roman Palace: Destruction and aftermath

-There is an overwhelming amount of evidence that the north wing was completely destroyed in a fire around 270 AD.
+There is overwhelming evidence that the north wing was completely destroyed in a fire around 270 AD.
 For instance, some of the rubble from the collapsed roof as well as its tiles and melted fittings were scattered on the ground floor, while some of the burnt doors remained standing.
 There is also evidence of extreme heat that can be found on the tiles, which were discoloured.
 The fire did not consume the east wing of the palace, although the decision was later made to demolish the baths located in that wing around 290 AD.

 It is unclear whether the fire was accidental or intentional; however, its destruction correlated with a period of instability.
 During this period, Rome's control over Britain was contested by a former Roman military commander named Carausius, who revolted against the Roman hegemony and declared himself ruler of the Isle around 280 AD.
 In turn, it is possible that the palace's destruction was a part of a more widespread period of disruption caused by the revolt, although this scenario is not certain.

 All objects and furnishings within the palace were completely destroyed and the only thing that remained standing was the palace walls.
 The damage was too great to repair, and the palace was abandoned and later dismantled.
 Furthermore, the rising water levels and subsequent flooding in the surrounding area may have also influenced the decision not to restore the structure.
 Over the course of the following years, the local inhabitants of Chichester raided the site for its building stones, which is why the ground-stone foundations of the walls are the only part of the ancient structure remaining today.

 The site of the palace was later used as a burial ground during the early Saxon period, which became clear upon the discovery of four corpses within the foundation of the ancient ruin.
 During the Medieval period, the palace lay below several feet of built-up soil and was forgotten about until its re-discovery in the 19th century.